Why Community Capital?

 Who We Are

-Read NC3’s Manifesto to learn why we believe that community capital is essential to creating sustainable local economies.
+Read our vision statement to learn why we believe that community capital is essential to creating sustainable local economies.